 - Twine or fishing line

-If you want a scented garland, make it a dried fruit and cinnamon garland (with cinnamon sticks).
+If you want a scented garland, make it a dried fruit and cinnamon garland (with cinnamon sticks hanging with your dry fruits garland).

 How long does dried fruit garland last?